In August 1907, Oswald Chambers was in Japan.

-I’ve written about his experiences with the Oriental Missionary Society and his trip with Juji Nakada and Yale graduate Gilbert Little Stark.
+I’ve written about his experiences with the Oriental Missionary Society.
+I’ve also described his trip with Juji Nakada and Yale graduate Gilbert Little Stark.

 But what did he think of the experience?

-Chambers was a wide-eyed appreciator of a country locked away from the west for many, many years.
+Chambers was a wide-eyed admirer of a country that had been locked away from the West for many, many years.

 His diary detailed his excitement at what he saw and experienced.

-Cowman and Kilbourne and I took jinrickshaws to the depot; how these fellows can run!
+Cowman and Kilbourne and I took jinrickshaws [sic] to the depot; how these fellows can run!

 Oswald Chambers: Abandoned to God p 128.